 MY ORACLE SUPPORT

-Oracle Support offers a range of services, and all services provide for two types of customer interface: My Oracle Support (internet) or telephone support.
-My Oracle Support offers 24x7 web support services. https://supporthtml.oracle.com/ep/faces/index.jspx.
-My Oracle Support is a legacy system that has varying degrees of accessibility in both navigation and content.
-Legacy documentation will be made accessible upon request.
-The new accessible interface is in limited production and will be rolled out to customers progressively in order to provide the most robust service available.
+Oracle Support offers a range of services, and all services provide for two types of customer interfaces: My Oracle Support (internet) or telephone support.
+My Oracle Support offers 24x7 web support services (https://supporthtml.oracle.com/ep/faces/index.jspx).
+My Oracle Support has varying degrees of accessibility in both navigation and content in order to provide the most robust service available.
 Documentation will be made accessible upon request.

 SUBJECT MATTER EXPERTS